Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Conclusion

-In summary, in this paper we calculated thermal rate constants of the thermally activated OH + HBr $\to$ Br + H$_2$O chemical reaction which is of great importance for stratospheric chemistry as it is the major process by which atomic bromine, an active ozone depletion catalyst, is regenerated from the relatively stable hydrogen bromide.
-We used the combination of Active Learning of Moment Tensor Potential (AL-MTP) fitted to the data obtained with the spin-unlimited method of explicitly correlated coupled clusters with allowance for double and partial allowance for triple excitations (UCCSD(T)-F12a) and Ring Polymer Molecular Dynamics (RPMD).
-The rate constants obtained with the RPMD-AL-MTP method at $T = 200$, 300, and 500 K were compared with the ones obtained previously with the method of quasi-classical trajectories (QCT) using the POTLIB PES and with the experimental ones published earlier.
-Both the MTP and POTLIB potentials were parameterized to the data obtained at the same high level of quantum-mechanical theory.
-The rate constants calculated with the MTP fitted to the quantum-mechanical data are in the best correspondence with the experimental ones than the other theoretical rate constants, including the QCT ones, at all the three considered temperatures.
-Thus, we have demonstrated, that the proposed methodology based on combining best practices for electronic structure calculations (UCCSD(T)-F12a), PES construction (AL-MTP) and dynamic simulations (RPMD) makes theoretical estimation of thermal rate constants reliable and can be with certainty extended to more complex and important gas-phase chemical reactions in future.
+In summary, in this paper we calculated thermal rate constants of the thermally activated OH + HBr $\to$ Br + H$_2$O chemical reaction which is of great importance for stratospheric chemistry.
+We used the combination of Active Learning of Moment Tensor Potential (AL-MTP) fitted to the data obtained with the spin-unlimited method of explicitly correlated coupled clusters with allowance for double excitations and partial allowance for triple excitations (UCCSD(T)-F12a) and Ring Polymer Molecular Dynamics (RPMD).
+The rate constants obtained with the RPMD-AL-MTP method at $T = 200$, 300, and 500 K were compared with the ones obtained previously with the method of quasi-classical trajectories (QCT) using the POTLIB potential energy surface (PES) \cite{Oliveira-PES2014} and with the experimental ones published earlier.
+Both the MTP and POTLIB potentials were parameterized to the data obtained at the same high level of the electronic structure theory.
+The rate constants calculated with the MTP fitted to the electronic structure {\it ab initio} data are in better agreement with the experimental ones compared to the previously calculated theoretical rate constants, including the QCT ones, at all three temperatures (200, 300, and 500 K).
+Thus, it was demonstrated that the proposed methodology based on combining the electronic structure calculations (UCCSD(T)-F12a), PES construction (AL-MTP) and dynamic simulations (RPMD) is an important step towards reliable theoretical estimation of thermal rate constants.
+Despite the good performance of our method at temperatures above 200 K, the RPMDrate computational procedure was found to be non-optimal at temperatures lower than 200 K for the OH + HBr $\to$ Br + H$_2$O chemical reaction.
+This limitation necessitates for the development of more efficient RPMDrate procedure at low temperatures for calculating the rate constants of chemical reactions in which a complex formation plays an important role.